 What is it?

 Paediatric endocrinology is the treatment of medical conditions in children that are caused by problems with hormones, resulting from overactivity or underactivity of the endocrine glands.
-Hormones regulate metabolism, respiration, growth, reproduction, sensory perception and movement.
+Hormones regulate metabolism, puberty, growth, blood pressure, calcium and bone metabolism, glucose, salt and water levels.
 Hormone imbalances are the underlying reason for a wide range of medical conditions.

 Who do we help?

-Our paediatric endocrinologists support children of all ages and adolescents who suffer from hormone imbalances.
-We diagnose, treat and manage growth problems such as short stature, early or delayed puberty, metabolic disorders, thyroid diseases, excessive or insufficient production of hormones and some cancers.
+Our paediatric endocrinologist supports children of all ages and adolescents who suffer from hormone imbalances.
+She will diagnose, treat and manage growth problems such as short or tall stature, early or delayed puberty, diabetes, thyroid diseases, adrenal disorders, early or delayed menstruation, pituitary, calcium and bone disorders, weight issues, polycystic ovarian disorder, Turner syndrome, Prader Willi syndrome, Klinefelter’s syndrome and long term effects of cancers.

-Our team diagnoses, treats and manages diabetes mellitus or ‘diabetes’ in children.
+Our paediatric endocrinologist diagnoses, treats and manages diabetes mellitus in children and adolescents.

-Diabetes is a group of metabolic disorders of which there are two main forms in children – Type 1 and Type 2.
-Both involve a reduced ability of the body to handle blood sugar, a type of sugar transported in the blood.
+Diabetes is a group of metabolic disorders of which there are three main forms in children – Type 1, Type 2 and Maturity Onset Diabetes of the Young or MODY.
+All involve a reduced ability of the body to handle glucose, a type of sugar transported in the blood.

 Type 1 diabetes is the most common endocrine condition affecting children.
-It is a life-long, chronic disorder and requires the use of insulin.
+It is life-long, chronic disorder caused by an autoimmune process and requires the use of insulin.

 What do we do?

 Hormone levels affect many different systems in the body – one gland can affect parts of the body far from the site of the glands themselves.
 So, first our paediatric endocrinologist will ask about symptoms.
-Blood pressure, blood and urine samples may be taken, and the condition of the skin, hair, teeth and mouth reviewed.
+Examination regarding the problem will take place to assist with diagnosis.
+Investigations will then be ordered and depending on the problem further tests can be arranged to take place at the Queensland Children’s Hospital within a few weeks if needed.

-Following diagnosis, a personalised treatment plan will be prepared.
+Following diagnosis, a personalised treatment plan will be prepared that best suits your child.
 The actions in the plan will depend upon the diagnosis.

-Our paediatric endocrinologists will support you in the implementation and ongoing management of the treatment plan.
-This may include the involvement of our dietician and other medical practitioners.
+Our paediatric endocrinologist will support you in the implementation and ongoing management of the treatment plan.
+This may include the involvement of our dietician, diabetic educator, psychologist and other medical practitioners.